mckryton/senfgurke/features/README.md

 * [Parse tags](read_features/parse_features/parse_tags.feature)

-  Tags will help you to navigate through features and examples.
+  Tags help you navigate through features and examples.
 For example it is possible to run only examples marked with a specific tag.
-  Examples will inherit their tags from the feature.
-If a tag is set for a feature, all examples will have this tag too.
+  Examples inherit all tags from their features.
+If a tag is set for a feature, all examples in that feature will have this tag too.

 ## Report